sdr-enthusiasts/docker-install/README.md

   - add current user to `docker` group
 - `docker-compose`
   - Install latest stable `docker-compose` from Github (and not the older version from the Debian Repo)
+- It will install a number of "helper" apps that are needed or recommended to use with the SDR-Enthusiasts containers
-- Make sure that `libseccomp2` is of a new enough version to support Bullseye-based Docker containers
+- On Stretch/Buster/Bullseye OS versions, it will make sure that `libseccomp2` is of a new enough version to support Bullseye-based Docker containers
 - Update `udev` rules for use with RTL-SDR dongles
 - Exclude and uninstall SDR drivers so the `SDR-Enthusiasts`' ADSB and ACARS containers can access the RTL-SDR dongles.
 Unload any preloaded drivers.
 - on `dhcpd` based systems, exclude Docker Container-based virtual ethernet interfaces from using DHCP